roscopeco/jasm/docs/cookbook.md

 ..., receiver, arg1, arg2
 ```

-For example, if you have a method `com/example/MyClass.someMethod(java/lang/String str1, I anInt)java/lang/String`
+For example, if you have a method `com/example/MyClass.someMethod(java/lang/String, I)java/lang/String`
 you will want the stack to look like:

 ```